-The following process is part of the clinical training experience (see Appendix III)
+The following process is part of the clinical training experience

 Students are expected to join the American Counseling Association (ACA) or the American Mental Health Counseling Association (AMHCA) as a student member, where they will secure membership and Professional Liability Insurance.
-Failure to do so may result in suspension from the clinical training site until insurance is valid.
-Proof of this insurance must be submitted to the Assistant Program Director prior to participating in clinical training. in Practicum I and Internship I only (No need to re-submit for Practicum II and III and Internship II and III).
+Failure todo so may result in suspension from the clinical training site until insurance is valid.Proof of this insurance must be submitted to the Assistant Program Director priorto participating in clinical training Proof of professional liability insurance will be required at the beginning of each training experience (Practicum or Internship) usually in the fall.

-- A Fieldwork contract, that documents the nature and parameters of the experience, must be completed with the student's site supervisor before beginning internship experience.
-Students are advised to discuss a maximum of 3 weeks off (including between quarters) - iii.
-Students are required to complete monthly Time Logs that document their direct service, indirect service, and supervision hours in Time2Track.
+i.
+A Fieldwork contract, that documents the nature and parameters of the experience, must be completed with the student's site supervisor before beginning internship experience.
+Students are advised to discuss a maximum of 3 weeks off (including between quarters)

+- ii.
+Students are required to complete monthly Time Logs that document their direct service, indirect service, and supervision hours in Tevera.
 Students must have them electronically approved by the site supervisor, and turn them in every month, by the 5th of each month (CACREP required).
-Students must take great care to confirm they are entering hours under the correct Quarter (Fall, Winter, Spring), and the right course (Practicum or Internship I, II, or III).
+Students must take great care to confirm they are entering hours under the correct Quarter (Fall, Winter, Spring), and the right course (Practicum or Internship 1, 2, or 3).
 Failure to complete Time logs promptly can incur disciplinary action or sanctions.
-Timely completion of logs affords appropriate programmatic monitoring of the experience. - iv.
-Practicum and Internship students are required to attend weekly triadic or individual site supervision for at least one hour per week, where they will experience personal clinical supervision to discuss cases, develop skills, understand different professional expectations in their region, and develop a greater clinical counselor identity. - v.
+Timely completion of logs affords appropriate programmatic monitoring of the experience. - iii.
+Practicum and Internship students are required to attend weekly triadic or individual site supervision for at least one hour per week, where they will experience personal clinical supervision to discuss cases, develop skills, understand different professional expectations in their region, and develop a greater clinical counselor identity. - iv.
 Practicum and Internship students are required to meet weekly in a university supervision group.
 Practicum students attend the reflective practitioner supervision (RPS) group to develop areas of professionalism, self-awareness, and group engagement in conjunction with emerging counseling skills (required participation verified at the end of the quarter).
 An RPS/University Supervisor will facilitate understanding client transference and counselor countertransference, identifying biases that affect clinical objectivity and removing personal barriers to staying fully present with the client.
 Internship students are required to meet weekly with a case conference supervision (CCS) group to develop areas of professionalism, self-awareness, group engagement, and clinical skill development.
-CCS/University Supervisors will provide discussion for intensive, individualized practice of clinical skills and professional development (required participation verified at the end of the quarter). - vi.
-Students are required to adhere to The Family Institute's and clinical site or agency policies and procedures and represent themselves and the profession well by following all ethical guidelines of the American Counseling Association, their local state, and Counseling- On-campus student handbook.
+CCS/University Supervisors will provide discussion for intensive, individualized practice of clinical skills and professional development (required participation verified at the end of the quarter). - Students are required to adhere to The Family Institute's and clinical site or agency policies and procedures and represent themselves and the profession well by following all ethical guidelines of the American Counseling Association, their local state, and Counseling- On-campus student handbook.